front-end-summer19/all-the-news-react/README.md

 export default Stories;
 ```

 `JSON.stringify(props.stories, null, 2)` will take our stories data and dump it into the UI.
 We've added `<pre>` and `<code>` tags to make it more readable.
-This is a very common technique used when you prefer to examine the data in the UI instead of the console.
+This is a very common technique often used when you prefer to examine the data in the UI instead of the console.

-And import / compose it in app.jsx:
+Import and compose the Stories component in app.jsx:

 ```js
 import Header from "./components/Header";